ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

-In the latter case, if the function's declared result type is `LogicalType` (see {{typesys}}), it tests whether the result is `LogicalTrue`; if the function's declared result type is `NodesType`, it tests whether the result is non-empty.
+In the latter case, if the function's declared result type is `LogicalType` (see {{typesys}}), it tests whether the result is `LogicalTrue`; if the function's declared result type is `NodesType` or `SingleNodeType`, it tests whether the result is non-empty.
 If the function's declared result type is `ValueType`, its use in a test expression is not well typed (see {{well-typedness}}).